 Devon County Council has a duty to control development associated with:

 - the County Council’s own development.

 Because development can gain immunity from enforcement action over time, we encourage you to report suspected breaches of planning control, relating to permitted sites and unauthorised development or activity, as soon as possible.

 Important: Before reporting a suspected breach of planning control please ensure Devon County Council are the appropriate planning authority.

 Please note that anonymous complaints will only be investigated in exceptional circumstances and will not be treated as priority.
 In accordance with the Data Protection Act 1998, we will not disclose any information relating to the identity of a complainant.

-The County Council carry out monitoring visits for all mineral and landfill sites to ensure compliance with the terms of their planning permissions.
-For further information and to view Monitoring Reports, please click here.
+The County Council carry out monitoring visits for all mineral and landfill sites to ensure compliance with the terms of their planning permissions and produce Monitoring Reports.